The Challenge: We want to make a difference, but we just don’t have time!

-1. Lend a few dollars, change someone’s life.
+1. Lend a few dollars, and change someone’s life.

-Lend money on a micro-finance portal, support people from around the world in achieving their dreams in as little as $5 or $10 loans.
+Lending money on a micro-finance portal supports people from around the world in achieving their dreams in as little as $5 or $10 loans.
 Watch as that person grows their business and transform their lives.
-Check out websites like kiva.org for micro loans that you will see change others lives or Heifer International to gift a farm animal that will help a family self-sustain in a developing country.
+Check out websites like kiva.org for microloans that you will see change others’ lives or Heifer International to gift a farm animal that will help a family self-sustain in a developing country.